thislooksfun/tlfbot/README.md

 ## Note:
 In this document I will be specifying variable items (either ones you need to input, or things that aren't fixed) with the syntax `<item description>`

+---

+If you want actual examples of any of the following syntax, please click [here](https://github.com/thislooksfun/tlfbot/blob/master/Examples.md).

+---

 ## To use:
 1. Install [Node.js](https://nodejs.org/)
 2. Clone/download this code